-- Other steps to address the impact of harassment or discrimination on the complainant, any witnesses and the College community.
+- Other steps to address the impact of harassment or discrimination on the Reporting Party, any witnesses and the College community

 Discrimination and Dispute Resolution Committee (DDRC)

-The Washington College Discrimination Dispute Resolution Committee (DDRC) is used when the subject of a complaint is an employee or third party.
+The Washington College Discrimination Dispute Resolution Committee (DDRC) is used when the subject of a formal written complaint is an employee or third party.
 The DDRC will consist of faculty and staff, trained to review matters involving discrimination and harassment.
 A hearing panel will consist of three members of the DDRC and is facilitated by the Director of Human Resources (or designee) for complaints against staff members or Provost (or designee) for complaints against faculty.
-Hearings where there is a staff Respondent will include two staff members and one faculty member on the hearing panel.
-Hearings where there is a faculty Respondent will include two faculty members and one staff member on the hearing panel.
+Hearings where there is a staff Responding Party will include two staff members and one faculty member on the hearing panel.
 Within 15 days after the hearing, the panel will issue a written decision that includes a review of the information relevant to the case and sanctions assigned if it is found to be “more likely than not” that the subject of the Complaint violated College policy.
 The DDRC will continue to function whenever the College is open even if classes are not in session.

 Making an Appeal

-The Complainant or Respondent may appeal decisions of the DDRC or Honor Board by submitting a written appeal request within five business days of receiving written notification of the outcome of the hearing.
+The Reporting Party or Responding Party may appeal decisions of the DDRC or Honor Board by submitting a written appeal request within five business days of receiving written notification of the outcome of the hearing.
+Appeal forms can be downloaded from the following website http://www.washcoll.edu/title-ix/.
 Only appeals that are based on one or more of the following grounds will be considered for review: